-Once you have an idea of what you spend in a month, you can begin to organize your recorded expenses into a workable budget.
-Your budget should outline how your expenses measure up to your income—so you can plan your spending and limit overspending.
+Now that you know what you spend in a month, you can begin to .
+Your budget should show what your expenses are relative to your income, so that you can plan your spending and limit overspending.
 Be sure to factor in expenses that occur regularly but not every month, such as car maintenance.
 Include a savings category in your budget and aim to save an amount that initially feels comfortable to you.
 Plan on eventually increasing your savings by up to 15 to 20 percent of your income.

-Find ways you can cut your spending
+Find ways to cut spending

-- Cancel subscriptions and memberships you don’t use—especially if they renew automatically.
+Cancel subscriptions and memberships you don’t use—especially if they renew automatically.

 When tempted by a nonessential purchase, wait a few days.
 You may realize the item was something you wanted rather than needed—and you can develop a plan to save for it.

 Set savings goals

-Decide on your priorities
+Determine your financial priorities

 After your expenses and income, your goals are likely to have the biggest impact on how you allocate your savings.
 For example, if you know you’re going to need to replace your car in the near future, you could start putting away money for one now.
 But be sure to remember long-term goals—it’s important that planning for retirement doesn’t take a back seat to shorter-term needs.
 Learning can give you a clear idea of how to allocate your savings.

 Pick the right tools

 - Remember that securities are not insured by the FDIC, are not deposits or other obligations of a bank and are not guaranteed by a bank.
 They are subject to investment risks, including the possible loss of your principal.

 Make saving automatic

 Almost all banks offer automated transfers between your checking and savings accounts.
-You can choose when, how much and where to transfer money or even split your direct deposit so a portion of every paycheck goes directly into your savings account.
+You can choose when, how much and where to transfer money or even split your direct deposit so that a portion of every paycheck goes directly into your savings account.